dinakaranonline/blog/_posts/2021-01-23-Dummies-Guide-To-DevSecOps.md

 Threat Modelling is the starting point to understand the security posture, identifying gaps and prioritize critical aspects that need attention.
 We also discuss the tools, technology and automation that are required for successfully building DevSecOps practices.

-I hope the information discussed here helps to get a jump start on DevSecOps.

 **1. Why DevSecOps**